These 3 Ingredient Almond Flour Pancakes are grain-free, dairy-free, and one of our favorite high-protein breakfast recipes of all time!

 Make these almond flour banana pancakes or any of our other healthy pancake recipes and have a happy belly all morning long.

 Today we are sharing a Fit Foodie pancake favorite and they’re only made with 3 ingredients!
-Not only are these almond flour pancakes easy to make, but the taste amazing and the consistency is also cakey and delicious.
-Here’s what you need:
+Not only are these almond flour pancakes easy to make, but the taste amazing and the consistency is also cake-y and delicious.

 Hate bananas?
 Follow this recipe for a similar grain-free pancake recipe made with applesauce instead!